D-Wave Quantum Inc. (QBTS) Shares Plummet Below 1-Year High

-D-Wave Quantum Inc. (NYSE: QBTS) has seen a decline in its stock price by -8.67 in relation to its previous close of 0.55.
-However, the company has experienced a -19.29% decline in its stock price over the last five trading sessions.
+The stock price of D-Wave Quantum Inc. (NYSE: QBTS) has plunged by -7.79 when compared to previous closing price of 0.48, but the company has seen a -18.58% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in D-Wave Quantum Inc. (NYSE: QBTS) Right Now?